 Step 1: Earn a high school diploma.
 This is usually a minimum educational requirement at many loan companies.

 Step 2: Earn a higher-level degree.
 It’s highly recommended to graduate with at least an associate degree in a related subject, like finance, banking or business.
 This allows you to have the basic concepts of financial management and banking practices down.

 Step 3: Receive your mortgage license.
-You will need to take the NMLS Mortgage Education pre-training and pass the Mortgage License National Test1 to receive your mortgage license.
+You’ll need to take the NMLS Mortgage Education pre-training and pass the Mortgage License National Test to receive your mortgage license.
 This process will depend on the state that you reside in.

 Step 4: Obtain employment.
-To become a loan processor, you’ll want to start working at places like credit unions, mortgage lenders and banks.
+A loan processor works at places like credit unions, mortgage lenders and banks.
 From there, you’ll want to receive on-the-job training.
 It’s recommended to obtain computer software, communication and information processing skills.

 The salaries listed below do not represent salary estimates from Rocket Mortgage® and were pulled from the Bureau of Labor Statistics for educational purposes only.